castitomas/simon-dice/README.md

 # simon-dice
 Webpage of the game Simon Says done with HTML, CSS, Bootstrap and Javascript.
+Part of the r/argentinaprograma course.